Armenia profile

 2014 November - Tensions rise over Nagorno-Karabakh after Azerbaijani forces shoot down an Armenian military helicopter, killing its three-member crew.

-2015 February - President Serge Sarkisian withdraws from parliament the landmark 2009 agreement with Turkey to restore diplomatic ties, citing an absence of political will on the Turkish side.
+2015 February - President Serzh Sargsyan withdraws the landmark 2009 agreement with Turkey to restore diplomatic ties from parliament, citing an absence of political will on the Turkish side.

 2015 April - Turkey recalls its envoy to the Vatican after Pope Francis describes the mass killing of Armenians under Ottoman rule during the First World War as genocide.
-President Serge Sarkisian welcomes his comments.
+President Serzh Sargsyan welcomes his comments.

-2015 December - Voters in a referendum on constitutional reform approve plans to reduce the powers of the president.
+2015 December - Voters in a referendum on constitutional reform approve plans to make Armenia a parliamentary republic in 2018

 2016 June - German parliament adopts resolution declaring as genocide the killing of Armenians by Turkish forces during the First World War.